-Robert Cottrell Head of Insurance Volkswagen Financial Services (UK)

-telematics to price auto coverage will eventually attract poor drivers money and is a more accurate and fairer method to price auto insurance (...)
+Robert Cottrell Head of Insurance Volkswagen Financial Services (UK) "PAYD saves money and is a more accurate and fairer method to price auto insurance (...)
 PAYD pricing reduces inequities by eliminating the subsidies low-mileage drivers currently pay for high-mileage drivers in the traditional pricing system."